indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 <title>Shovel Docs</title>

 Shovel is a program that indexes data from an Ethereum node into a Postgres database.
-It uses standard JSON RPC APIs provided by all Ethereum nodes (ie Geth,Reth) and hosted nodes (ie Alchemy, Quicknode).
-It indexes blocks, transactions, and decoded event logs.
+It uses standard JSON RPC APIs provided by Ethereum nodes (ie Geth,Reth) and node providers (ie Alchemy, Quicknode).
+It indexes blocks, transactions, decoded event logs, and traces.
 Shovel uses a declarative JSON config to determine what data should be saved in Postgres.

 The Shovel config contains a database URL, an Ethereum node URL, and an array of Integrations that contain a mapping of Ethereum data to Postgres tables.